Sunday September 6th – Wednesday September 9th, 2009

 Architectures for trusted computing

-Smart card architectures and attacks
+Smart card processors, systems and applications

 Security for embedded software and systems